seth-git/atomicglobalmin/tags/pso1.3.1/readme.txt

 40  Enforce minimum distance constraints on a copy of each structure rather than on the original: yes 41  Use energy value from local optimization: yes

-If you are new to particle swarm, you can start with the parameters above, and adjust them as needed.
+If you are new to particle swarm, you can start with the parameters above and adjust them as needed.
 Because ab initio calculations can take a long time, it is best to use the Lennard Jones potential to test the parameters you have chosen.
 Though this energy function behaves very differently, doing this will help you optimize parameters not strongly related to the energy function (i.e. visibility parameters).
 After the parameters seem to work well with the Lennard Jones potential, try them with Gaussian and check for differences in how the algorithm performs.
 While this may seem silly, it can save you from having to change parameters in the middle of Gaussian runs that take several weeks or months.

 The w, c1, c2, and Vmax parameters (lines 22-32) are typical to particle swarm optimization, and a description of these is available in the literature on the Internet or in the above paper.
 The parameters that most likely need to be changed are c1, c2, and Vmax (lines 25-27 and 30-32).
 These affect how refined the search is.
 Lowering these will favor local rather than global searches.